UW Medicine and Seattle Cancer Care Alliance provide drive-thru coronavirus tests for employees

-The University of Washington Medicine and the Seattle Cancer Care Alliance are testing their employees for COVID-19 at drive-thru testing sites.
+UW Medicine and the Seattle Cancer Care Alliance are testing their employees for COVID-19 at drive-thru testing sites.

 Nurses began testing symptomatic UW Medicine staff, faculty and trainees from their cars on Friday at its Northwest facility in North Seattle and at Harborview Medical Center.
 SCCA employees showing symptoms were offered the testing in South Lake Union on Tuesday.
 Before SCCA spun up its own testing site, its employees were being tested by UW Medicine.